- Cape Peninsula

-Look forward to a scenic drive to the town of Graaf Reineit (198 miles, three hours and 30 minutes), pausing en route for lunch as you travel 480km, over approximately six hours.
+Look forward to a scenic drive to the town of Graaf Reineit (198 miles, three hours and 30 minutes), pausing en route for lunch.
 Graaff-Reinet is one of the Eastern Cape’s oldest towns and is home to some 200 buildings regarded as national monuments.
 It lies close to the Camdeboo National Park and the Sneeuberg Mountains which are to found in the vast geographic region known as the Karoo.

-Upon arrival settle into the locally rated 5-star Drostdy Hotel Graaf Reinet (4Q) where you stay for the next two nights.
+Upon arrival settle into the 5-star Drostdy Hotel Graaf Reinet (4Q) where you stay for the next two nights.
 This comfortable hotel has its origins in the early 19th century and offers a contemporary feel with traditional and elegant furnishings.
 Facilities include two restaurants, a bar, wine shop, outdoor swimming pool and spa. (charges apply).
 The 48 bedrooms are situated in a series of ‘courts’ and feature air-conditioning, a television, safe, tea and coffee-making facilities, and free Wi-fi.
 Enjoy some time at leisure before dinner at your hotel this evening.
 B, L, D